moodlebox/moodlebox.net/content/en/support-moodlebox.md

 ### Where does your money go?

-From September 2016 to December 27, 2018, the project MoodleBox collected 558€ in donations.
+From September 2016 to February 2, 2019, the project MoodleBox collected 584€ in donations.
 This amount enabled the payment of hardware and the subscription fees for the domain names: moodlebox.net, moodlebox.org, moodlebox.me, moodlebox.fr, moodlebox.de and moodlebox.ch, as well as the web hosting subscription for just over one year.

 ### Support MoodleBox another way